 Application to sit for the CPCA is separate from the application process for CPC compliance.
 The appropriate CPCA for a given CPC cycle must be successfully completed prior to submitting an application for CPC compliance.

-The CPCA Content Outline is Located on the NBCRNA Website.
+The CPCA content is established through a Professional Practice Analysis (PPA).
+The Content Outline is Located on the NBCRNA Website.

-FOR THE CPC ASSESSMENT (CPCA)
+ELIGIBILITY REQUIREMENTS FOR THE CPC ASSESSMENT (CPCA)

 In order to be eligible to sit for the CPCA, applicants must: